simeononsecurity/simeononsecurity.ch/content/articles/protecting-against-insider-threats_-strategies-for-your-company/index.en.md

 ### Promoting Trust and Transparency

 Promoting trust and transparency within an organization is crucial for mitigating insider threats.
-By fostering an environment of openness and accountability, employees are more likely to feel comfortable reporting any suspicious behavior they may observe.
+By building an environment of openness and accountability, employees are more likely to feel comfortable reporting any suspicious behavior they may observe.
 This can help identify potential insider threats early on and prevent them from causing significant damage.

 To promote trust and transparency, organizations can: